About This Page

 Which school will best prepare you for the future of health care?

 Integration: Look for a school that gives you experience in “integrative medicine.”
-This means a program where acupuncture and herbal medicine practitioners train to work in cooperation with other health professionals, such as MDs, DCs, NDs, etc.
+This means a program where acupuncture practitioners train to work in cooperation with other health professionals, such as MDs, DCs, NDs, etc.

 What we offer: National University prepares graduates for the future of health care by offering a campus dedicated to integrative medicine.
 You’ll study and work side-by-side with students and faculty from its chiropractic and naturopathic medicine programs.
 This experience prepares you to understand and speak with a wider range of medical professionals when you graduate.

-Additionally, as one of only two schools in the U.S. to offer programs in chiropractic medicine, naturopathic medicine, acupuncture, oriental medicine, and massage therapy all on one campus, our students have a rare opportunity to earn multiple degrees and save both time and money while expanding their skills and earning potential.
+Additionally, as one of only two schools in the U.S. to offer programs in chiropractic medicine, naturopathic medicine, and acupuncture all on one campus, our students have a rare opportunity to earn multiple degrees and save both time and money while expanding their skills and earning potential.

 Which school offers the most beneficial opportunities for clinical training?